Skip to product information

 Ulla Procope (1921-1968)

 Born in Helsinki.
-After graduating from the Faculty of Art and Design at Aalto University in Helsinki in 1948 , he joined Arabia.
-Over the next 20 years, he was in charge of design in the production department, creating the Ruska series in 1960 and the Valencia series in 1961 .
-Rusca became the flagship product with the longest running and highest number of sales among Arabia's products, and Ruska's form was called the S model , which later became the prototype model for Arabia's tableware.
+In 1948 , he graduated from the Faculty of Art and Design at Aalto University in Helsinki and joined Arabia Company.
+After that, he was in charge of design in the production department for 20 years, creating the Ruska series in 1960 and the Valencia series in 1961 .
+Ruska became the longest-running and most sold flagship product of Arabia's products, and the form of Ruska was called the S model , which became the prototype model for subsequent ARABIA tableware.
 Valencia is the last hand-painted ARABIA product.
-After retiring from active duty due to cancer, Procope emigrated to the Canary Islands in Spain, where he died at the age of 47 .
+After suffering from cancer and retiring from active duty, Procope moved to Spain's Canary Islands, where he died at the age of 47 .

 Raija Uosikkinen